spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

   <br />

-  Refer to image below for MAAS Cluster Architecture.
+  The diagram below illustrates how MAAS works with Palette using a PCG.

   <br />